Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ## Prerequisite

 - Ensure that you have an AWS account with Secret Key and Access Key.
-- Build and deploy CORTX Stack on all the AWS instances.
+- Build and deploy CORTX Stack on all the AWS instances in the cluster.

 ## Install and setup Terraform and AWS CLI